Bidding for Craft Licence Number

 Once submitted, the bid application cannot be withdrawn or cancelled.

-All applicants will be notified of the bidding result by post within 2 weeks from the closing date.
+All applicants will be notified of the bidding result via email by the next working day from the closing date.
 If your bid is unsuccessful, the cashier’s or money order would be mailed back to you (without interest) within 2 weeks from the closing date.

 Conditions applicable to use of allotted number